cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

 run ScalarType.parser "double" //ParserResult<string,unit> = Success: "double"
 ```

-The parser function does :
+The parser function aim :
 - take all scalar type as string into a seq.
 - for each string, use a string parser
 - use the orElse combinator and start with the pzero.